karimkohel/CompanyDB/README.md

     - [X] Employee search
     - [X] Salary summation and other stats page
     - [ ] Form for all departments and their respected employees (combo box for dep and list for employees in said dep)
+    - [ ] About Buttons
     - [ ] Add refresh both dbs in file strip menu
-    - [ ] About Buttons
     - [ ] Include more details in emp and dep list boxes in all forms
     - [ ] Make enter key submit forms
     - [ ] Remove connecting database succes msg
+    - [ ] Enhance user notices for wrong entry

 ### License